in

 Use a jigsaw to cut around the sink hole but make it slightly bigger than the outline you drew; about 1/8 inch is enough.
 Drop sink in place.
 Run caulking around the sink rim.

-Preparation of granite countertop.
-Dry fit the granite countertop on top the base cabinet to ensure an accurate fit.
-You may require an extra hand since granite slabs are extremely heavy.
+Preparation of the stone surface.
+Dry fit the stone on top of the base cabinet to ensure an accurate fit.
+You may require an extra hand since stone slabs are extremely heavy.

-To avoid breaking the stone, carry granite in a vertical position.
-If you need to remove a couple of millimeters for the granite to fit, scribe the material by using an circular saw with a dry-cut segmented blade.
+To avoid breaking the stone, carry the granite in a vertical position.
+If you need to remove a couple of millimeters for it to fit, scribe the material by using a circular saw with a dry-cut segmented blade.
 Adjustments must also be done with extra care.

-Install the granite countertop.
-Set the granite in place on top of the plywood backing.
+Install the countertop.
+Set the stone in place on top of the plywood backing.

 Tighten the screws, and to keep the screws flushed, you may use a seam setter.
 The epoxy will dry out in an hour, and by then you can remove the seam setter.